richee-w/photomendy-journal/content/posts/struggling.md

 ---
 ## Struggling is to be expected, especially if you are feeling unwell.

-I'm struggling right now, I've have done very little since Day 1 due to feeling unwell.
+I'm struggling right now, little has been done since Day 1 due to feeling unwell.
 I was sleep deprived and then I got man flu.
 I did a Covid test, at least it was not that.
 Yesterday I was feeling so unwell, I went to bed at 5pm.
 I was restless and got up a couple of times before finally getting to sleep around 11pm.

 Out of bed around 5.15am  I'm feeling a little better today, but still slightly "man flu".